ashutosht091/RoutePlanner/README.md

 This service returns true /false based on direct root availability .

-Sample data can be viewed in /data/example file .If No File supplied through commandlinearguments then this file will be used
+Sample data can be viewed in /data/example file .If No File supplied through command line arguments then the sample file will be used

 Rest endpoints : http://{host}:8088/api/direct?dep_sid={departureID}&arr_sid={arrivalID}